shycopney44/W_S5M3_Project/README.md

 <details>
   <summary>My page does not work!
 How do I debug it?</summary>

-Save your changes, and reload the site in Chrome.
-If you have a syntax problem in your code, the app will print error messages in the Console.
+Save your changes and reload the site in Chrome.
+If your code has a syntax problem, the app will print error messages in the console.
 Focus on the first message.
-Place console logs right before the crash site (errors usually inform of the line number where the problem is originating) and see if your variables contain the data you think they do.
-If there are no errors but the page is not doing what it's supposed to, the debugging technique is similar: put console logs to ensure that the code you are working on is actually executing, and to check that all variables in the area hold the correct data.
+Place console logs right before the crash site (errors usually inform of the line number where the problem originates) and see if your variables contain the data you think they do.

+Suppose there are no errors, but the page is not doing what it should.
+In that case, the debugging technique is similar: put console logs to ensure that the code you are working on is executing and check that all variables in the area hold the correct data.

 </details>